 - Should understand the importance of following the doctor’s instructions on care.
 While families are supposed to handle the medication, attendants may be sometimes needed to help with giving medicines and putting eye drops, etc., so those are useful things to know.

 - Should be able to help the person with daily activities like bathing, toileting, walking, sitting up, eating, and diaper change.
 May have to help with non-nursing parts of enema, catheter-related work, and other personal activities.

 - Should be alert about medical problems and report them in time.

 - Should know about bedsores and know how to avoid them.

-- Should be able to accompany patient for visits, such as outings or doctor visits.
+- Should be able to accompany person for visits, such as outings or doctor visits.

-- Should understand modern appliances and medical equipment to the extent needed for patient care and comfort.
+- Should understand modern appliances and medical equipment to the extent needed for caregiving and for the person’s comfort.